rozag/kakava/README.md

 # kakava
 Customizable Android app template generator.
 This tool allows you to generate an empty Android project with default/your own template.
-Checkout the templates/default/ for more info.
+Checkout `templates/default/` or `templates/default-kotlin/` for more info.

 ## Motivations
 I've noticed that I spend ~15 minutes each time, when I need to create and set up a project for a new app or a prototype.
 Well, need to do a task more than once?
 Automate it!
 So, meet kakava!